 Intravenous (IV) sedation is a method of providing safe, effective pain and anxiety control.
 Adjustments to the dose and depth meet each patient's specific needs.
 Many patients prefer this sedation option for dental care due to its rapid effects and ease of reversal.

-Like other forms of sedation dentistry, IV sedation makes the patient relaxed and completely comfortable, just like other forms of sedation dentistry.
-IV sedation also eliminates dental anxiety and pain.
+Like other forms of sedation dentistry, IV sedation makes the patient relaxed and completely comfortable.
+IV sedation also drastically reduces dental anxiety and pain.
 The patient will not be asleep during the appointment and will still respond to verbal cues.
-Because The patient is completely relaxed, you can accomplish more high-quality dentistry in less time.
+Because the patient is completely relaxed, you can accomplish more high quality dentistry in less time.

-IV sedation also gives the dentist optimum control of the amount of medication administered.
+IV sedation also gives the dentist greater control of the amount of medication administered.
 It also allows the dentist to readily increase or decrease the level of sedation as needed, quickly and comfortably.

 An additional benefit of IV sedation includes faster onset of the sedation medications, meaning patients feel the effects of the medication quickly.

 Conscious sedation is a level of sedation, while IV sedation is a route of administration used to achieve this level.
-IV sedation means that the patient takes medication(s) to control anxiety through an IV line directly into the circulatory system.
+IV sedation means that the patient takes medication(s) to control anxiety through an IV line directly into the circulatory system bypassing the digestive system.